 A limited (localized) reaction affects only the area of contact.
 Some reactions may not show up for days.
-Others can occur almost immediately.
+Others can occur almost right away.

-If the reaction is caused by eating a specific food or taking a medication, the victim should not eat or take the substance again.
+If the reaction is caused by eating a specific food or taking a medicine, the person should not eat or take the substance again.

 Wash insect bites with soap and water.

-Remove and wash in hot water all clothing that may have plant oils (or any other substance that has caused a reaction) on them.
-Shower with plenty of soap to wash remaining plant oils (or other allergens) off the skin.
+Remove and wash in hot water all clothing that may have plant oils or any other substance that has caused a reaction on them.
+Shower with plenty of soap to wash any plant oils or other allergens off the skin.

 A severe (systemic) reaction affects the entire body.
 In extreme cases, the airways from mouth to lungs may swell (anaphylaxis).
-The reaction may be immediate or develop over several hours.
+The reaction may happen right away or over several hours.

-Help the victim into a comfortable position.
-Prop up the head to aid breathing.
+Help the person into a comfortable position.
+Prop up his or her head to help with breathing.

-Tell the victim to remain still and limit talking.
+Tell the person to remain still and limit talking.

-If the person carries medication (epinephrine) to control anaphylaxis, help him or her use it.
+If the person carries medicine (epinephrine) to control anaphylaxis, help him or her use it.

 Prevent any further contact with or exposure to allergen.

 Watch for signs of airway swelling such as wheezing or swollen lips.
-With an extreme reaction, the victim may have trouble getting any breath.
+With an extreme reaction, the person may have trouble getting any breath.